 — Matthew 25: 35-36

-Asking for the Lord’s help, Paoli Presbyterian Church seeks to serve struggling families in our area by providing a community food pantry and operating a furniture-distribution warehouse, among other efforts.
-We help with outreach to the homeless and addicted in Chester, PA, and work to strengthen a Christian school in Philadelphia.
+Asking for the Lord’s help, Paoli Presbyterian Church seeks to serve and be in relationship with struggling families in our area by providing a community food pantry and operating a furniture-distribution center.
+We help with outreach to the homeless and the addicted in Chester, PA, and partner with a Christian school in Philadelphia.
 These are among the local mission projects we support with our dollars, our volunteer labor and our prayers, all in the name of Jesus.

 The PPC FOOD CLOSET is a member-provider of the Chester County Food Bank.
-In addition to monthly food distribution for families in need, we provide special food baskets to help families celebrate Christmas, Thanksgiving, and Easter.
+In addition to monthly food distribution for seniors and families, we provide special food baskets to help families celebrate Christmas, Thanksgiving and Easter.

 The PPC COMMUNITY GARDEN PROJECT provides fresh seasonal produce for the Food Closet and other community needs.

-The PPC FURNITURE MINISTRY operates from a warehouse in Frazer.
-Volunteers go out on Wednesday evenings to pick up gently used furniture donated by people in the community.
-We distribute the furniture on Saturday mornings to families that register by calling the church.
-Good-quality single beds and dressers are needed the most. *More…
+The PPC FURNITURE MINISTRY operates from the lower level of the church.
+Volunteers go out on Wednesday evenings to pick up gently-used furniture donated by people in the community.
+We then distribute the furniture on Saturday mornings to families that register by calling the church.
+Good-quality single beds and dressers are most needed.

-CITYTEAM provides food, shelter, and drug-and-alcohol programs in Chester, PA, one of America’s most disadvantaged cities.
+CITYTEAM provides family assistance, temporary shelter, and drug-and-alcohol programs in Chester, PA, one of America’s most disadvantaged cities.
 PPC volunteers prepare and serve meals at the Hope Cafe, and lead a worship service.
 Members help with the mother-and-baby program by providing supplemental baby supplies.
 The church also has provided backpacks with school supplies for the Chester community.

 CORNERSTONE CHRISTIAN ACADEMY in Southwest Philadelphia serves an at-risk community with academic rigor and Christian teaching for 250 children in grades K-8.
 PPC members volunteer in the library, read to students and act as “teammates.”

-HOME OF THE SPARROW, Exton, provides safe transitional housing for battered women and their children.
+HOME OF THE SPARROW, Exton, provides safe transitional housing and other services for women and their children.

-REDEMPTION CHURCH is a network of house churches planted in Bristol, PA in 2009.
-They encourage community living, revitalization and entrepreneurship inside Bristol.
-Led by Rev. Gary Alloway, who grew up at PPC, Redemption also meets the needs of people on the margins in its community.
+REDEMPTION CHURCH is a network of house churches planted in Bristol, PA, in 2009.
+Redemption encourages community living, revitalization and entrepreneurship in Bristol.
+Led by the Rev. Gary Alloway, who grew up at PPC, Redemption also meets the needs of people on the margins in its community.

 THE VILLAGE, Rosemont and Southwest Philadelphia, provides child welfare, residential programs, mental health and prevention services to children and families.